gammasoft71/xtd/docs/tutorial_controls_management.md

 So to conclude. not knowing what the user of the library will want to do.
 The controls can NEVER be copied.
 And to be more precise a class that contains an event can NEVER be copied.

+If you want to have a share (not a copy) of a control, then use [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) of the std.
+[std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) is the best way to share a resource.

 # Create and destroy a control

 When you create a label and add it to the main window as in the example below :